wp-plugins/juicedmetrics/readme.txt

 Alternative FTP installation method

-1. Upload `juicedmetrics` entire folder or compressed zip file to the `/wp-content/plugins/` directory.
-If you have uploaded a zip then extract it.
+1. Upload `JuicedMetrics.php` to the `/wp-content/plugins/` directory folder
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place this string of code  `<?php do_action('plugin_name_hook'); ?>` in your templates in order track users through your conversion funnels.
+3. Place this string of code  `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Frequently Asked Questions ==

-= Does Juiced Metrics work with Wordpress? =
+= Does JuicedMetrics work with Wordpress? =

-Yes, Juiced Metrics is engineered to work with Wordpress integrations.
+Yes, JuicedMetrics is engineered to work with Wordpress integrations.

-= Will Juiced Metrics work with Wordpress? =
+= Will JuicedMetrics work with Wordpress? =

-Yes, Juiced Metrics is designed as a plugin for Wordpress.
+Yes, JuicedMetrics is designed as a plugin for Wordpress.

 == Screenshots ==

-1. screenshot-1.png Setting up reports
+1. JuicedMetrics-01.png Setting up reports
-2. screenshot-2.png List of competitors
+2. JuicedMetrics-02.png List of competitors
-3. screenshot-3.png Competitor ranking
+3. JuicedMetrics-03.png Competitor ranking
-4. screenshot-4.png Highlight your website to see how you stack up with your competitor.
+4. JuicedMetrics-04.png Highlight your website to see how you stack up with your competitor.

 == Arbitrary section ==

-Juiced Metrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.
+JuicedMetrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.

 == Changelog ==

+= 2.0 =
+* Changes to javascript files to make them use internal WP files
+* Added new icons and retina banner cover to support version 4.0

 = 1.0 =
 * A change since the previous version.